 First Alert Forecast: Hot with occasional storms this week

-MONDAY: A warm start with temperatures near 70 degrees.
-Mostly sunny and hot, an isolated shower can’t be ruled out for the day.
-Highs in the upper 80s to near 90 in the afternoon.
-Despite the heat, humidity will remain in the “comfortable” range.
-Lows in the low to mid 60s.
+(WHSV) -A hot week ahead but due to a persistent northerly wind, humidity remains low to moderate through the weekend.
+A disturbance over New England will gradually increase our clouds and storm chances through the middle to the week.

-TUESDAY: Starting out the day in the 60s, a mild start.
-Mostly sunny for the day, an isolated storm can’t be ruled out in the afternoon/evening.
-With the sunshine, temperatures will soar into the upper 80s to near 90 for the afternoon.
-Another day with low humidity.
-Lows in the low 60s.
+TUESDAY: Starting out the day in the 60s with plenty of sunshine.
+Another very warm day with clouds on the increase for the afternoon.
+Highs in the mid to upper 80s with low humidity.
+A few spots may hit 90.
+Still hot with a few isolated showers or storms for the afternoon and evening.
+A very comfortable evening with temperatures in the 80s.
+Partly to mostly cloudy overnight with patchy fog, lows in the low to mid 60s.

 WEDNESDAY: A comfortable start with temperatures in the 60s.
-A mix of sun and clouds and warm, isolated storms develop for the afternoon and evening.
+Mostly cloudy but still warm.
+An area of low pressure over New England drops slightly closer to the area.
+This will lead to a bit more cloud cover and a better chance for showers and storms.
+While not widespread, a few scattered showers and storms at any point in the day.
 Highs in the mid to upper 80s.
-Lows in the low to mid 60s.
+Staying partly to mostly cloudy with a few scattered showers and storms for the evening.
+Patchy fog overnight with lows in the low to mid 60s.

 THURSDAY: Starting out the day in the 60s.
-Mostly sunny and warm with highs in the mid to upper 80s in the afternoon.
+Mostly sunny, still a very warm day.
+Low humidity continues, it will just be hot.
+Highs in the mid to upper 80s in the afternoon.
+A beautiful evening with temperatures staying in the 80s.
+Mainly clear overnight.
 Lows in the mid to upper 60s.

 Copyright 2020 WHSV.
 All rights reserved.